 Record revenue from federal grants received directly from the federal agency to assist school districts in providing nonprofit child care programs.
-Also include revenue from grants and reimbursements for child care food programs through the Child and Adult Care Food Program (CACFP).

 See 6188 for this type of revenue received from federal grants through OSPI.
 See 6388 for this type of revenue received from agencies other than OSPI.